 We’d like to get our friends addicted, er, I mean, we’d like to share the magic of this place with our friends.
 We have held events large and small for that purpose for nearly 20 years, but having an event open to the public requires us to split our time among a lot of strangers and other friends when what we’d really like to do is have our close friends there to share the experience.

 What we’re proposing is a weekend of both planned group activities and free time for you to do whatever you might want.
 The costs are just whatever things cost.
 No ticket or anything like that.
-We have vintage hotels we love and would pick a place where we could occupy the majority of the rooms to have mostly just our group around the pool, etc. (That hotel group has a lot of options in size.)
-Of course, you can stay wherever you want, but we will try to have gatherings at the main hotel.
+We have a vintage hotel we love and we could occupy the majority of the rooms to have mostly just our group around the pool, etc. Of course, you can stay wherever you want, but we will try to have gatherings at the main hotel.
 We know local folks who might help us mix drinks for a room party, and a one man lounge/surf band we might get to play.

-The emphasis for the weekend would be on the Mai-Kai, of course, Friday and Saturday evenings, with special behind-the-scenes tours and other things Tim can arrange due to his minor celebrity status there.
+The emphasis for the weekend would be on the Mai-Kai, of course, Friday and Saturday evenings, with special behind-the-scenes tours and other things Tim can arrange due to his celebrity status there.
+They will let us in an hour before the doors open Saturday so Tim can give a walking history tour of the empty restaurant (including the awesome bathrooms and offices).
 They do a full dinner show with an award-winning Polynesian Islander dance revue.

 We would also do some walking tours around the hotel area which is loaded with great MCM homes and apartment buildings.
 We’d go out on the water taxi for a cheap, fun tour of the luxury homes and sites.
-We’d visit our friend Marina’s mermaid troupe at the B Ocean Hotel’s Wreck Bar and, hopefully, also take in her underwater burlesque show.
+We’d visit our friend Marina’s mermaid troupe at the B Ocean Hotel’s Wreck Bar.

 This is a weekend to introduce a our friends to the Mai-Kai, so there’s no reason you can’t invite your friends as well.
 Feel free to send this to your friends.
 Many on our guest list have never been to the Mai-Kai and are not “Tiki people”.